Spider-Man (2002 film): Design

+For the spider that gives Peter his abilities, Raimi selected the Steatoda grossa, which was painted with red and blue makeup.

 Filming

-With Spider-Man cast, filming was set to begin November 2000 in New York City and on Sony soundstages.
-The film was set for release in November 2001, but was postponed to be released on May 3, 2002 due to an expected extended post-production schedule.
+With Spider-Man cast, filming was set to begin in November 2000 in New York City and on Sony soundstages.
+The film's release was scheduled for November 2, 2001, but was postponed to May 3, 2002, due to an extended post-production schedule.

 Principal photography officially began on January 8, 2001, in Culver City, California.
-After the September 11 attacks happened that year, certain sequences were re-filmed, and certain images of the Twin Towers were digitally erased from the film.
-Sony's Stage 29 was used for Parker's Forest Hills home, and Stage 27 was used for the wrestling sequence where Parker takes on Bonesaw McGraw (Randy Savage).
-Stage 27 was also used for the complex Times Square sequence where Spider-Man and the Goblin battle for the first time, where a three-story set with a breakaway balcony piece was built.
+Cinematographer Don Burgess shot the film with Panavision Platinum and Millennium XL cameras and Primo lenses.
+After the September 11 attacks, certain sequences were re-filmed, and a shot of the Twin Towers was removed from the film.
+Sequences in Peter's home and in the wrestling arena were filmed on soundstages, as was the Times Square sequence where Spider-Man and the Green Goblin battle for the first time.
+For this scene, a three-story set with a breakaway balcony piece was built.
 The scene also required shooting in Downey, California.
-On March 6, 45-year-old construction worker Tim Holcombe was killed when a forklift modified as a construction crane crashed into a construction basket that he was in.
-The following court case led to the California Division of Occupational Safety and Health to fine Sony $58,805.
-Raimi rented out a Warner Bros.
-Studio lot for the set to use to film the upside down kiss scene.
-Kirsten Dunst said that filming the upside down kiss scene was not so romantic, she said that Maguire could not breathe as water was pouring down into his nose while hanging upside down.
-Dunst also called shooting the scene "awful".
-Maguire also said that he was gasping for air.
-He and Franco had tension on set due to Franco's infatuation with Dunst, who was dating Maguire at the time.
-Randy Savage refused a Stunt Double to do a mid-flip so Savage did the stunt and injured himself.
+In March, construction worker Tim Holcombe was killed when a forklift modified as a construction crane crashed into the construction basket he was in.
+The following court case led the California Division of Occupational Safety and Health to fine Sony $58,805.

+In a now-iconic scene, Mary Jane kisses Peter while he is hanging upside down in the rain.
+To prepare for the scene, Dunst was handed the book of famous kisses.
+During filming, water was pouring into Maguire's nose, which made it difficult for him to breathe.
+Randy Savage insisted on doing his own stunts, one of which resulted in injury.
+The shot in which Peter catches Mary Jane's food tray was achieved without visual effects and with Maguire's hand glued to the tray.
+The shot took 156 takes and 16 hours to accomplish.

-In Los Angeles, locations included the Natural History Museum (for the Columbia University lab where Parker is bitten and receives his powers), the Pacific Electricity Building (the Daily Bugle offices) and Greystone Mansion (for the interiors of Norman Osborn's home), the latter of which was the set that was used for Batman.
-In April, 4 of the Spider-Man costumes were stolen, and Sony put up a $25,000 reward for their return.
-They were recovered after 18 months and a former movie studio security guard and an accomplice were arrested.
-Production moved to New York City for two weeks, taking in locations such as the Queensboro Bridge, the exteriors of Columbia University's Low Memorial Library and the New York Public Library, and a rooftop garden in the Rockefeller Center.
-The crew returned to Los Angeles where production continued, filming wrapped in June 2001.
+In Los Angeles, filming locations included the Natural History Museum for the Columbia University laboratory where Peter is bitten, the Pacific Electricity Building for the Daily Bugle offices, and Greystone Mansion for the interiors of Norman's home.
+On April 4, Spider-Man costumes were stolen, and Sony put up a $25,000 reward for their return.
+They were recovered after 18 months; a former studio security guard and an accomplice were arrested.
+Production moved to New York City for two weeks, taking in locations such as the Queensboro Bridge, the exteriors of Columbia University's Low Memorial Library and the New York Public Library, Sunnyside, Queens and a rooftop garden in the Rockefeller Center.
+The crew returned to Los Angeles where production continued, and filming wrapped in June 2001.
 The Flatiron Building was used for the Daily Bugle.